jurb/microdata-pdfs/README.md

 ## A note of caution

-Please check that the `querySelectorAll` selectors still returns the right results before running this script.
+Please check that the `querySelectorAll` selectors still return the right results before running these scripts.

-This script uses selectors to scrape the CBS.nl website.
-When the sctructure of the pages that the script refers to changes, the script will most likely break, or silently return wrong or incomplete results.
+When the sctructure of the pages that the scripts refer to changes, the scripts will most likely break, or silently return wrong or incomplete results.

-The script downloads the PDFs one by one, but please be kind to the servers of CBS.nl and do not run this script too often.
+The scripts visit the pages and download the PDFs one by one, but please be kind to the servers of CBS.nl and do not run the scripts too often.